kbase/service_wizard2/README.md

 The previous service wizard talked directly to rancher1, this one talks directly to kubernetes.
 Dynamic services are responsible for providing  data and/or UI components for the KBase UI and Narrative.

+# Environment Variables

+The following environment variables are used to configure the application:
+See [.env](.env) file for example

+- `NAMESPACE`: Specifies the namespace for the application where it operates.
+- `AUTH_SERVICE_URL`: Defines the URL of the authentication service used for user authentication and authorization.
+- `KBASE_ENDPOINT`: Specifies the endpoint URL for the KBase service, which provides various functionalities for the application.
+- `CATALOG_URL`: Sets the URL for the catalog service, which manages and provides access to application catalogs.
+- `CATALOG_ADMIN_TOKEN`: The token required for performing administrative actions in the catalog service.
+- `USE_INCLUSTER_CONFIG`: A boolean flag indicating whether the application should use in-cluster configuration.
+Set it to "true" to use in-cluster configuration or "false" to use an external configuration file.
+- `KUBECONFIG`: Specifies the path to the kubeconfig file.
+This environment variable is required when `USE_INCLUSTER_CONFIG` is set to "false", else it will read from the default location.
+Note that setting the `KUBECONFIG` environment variable will have no effect when `USE_INCLUSTER_CONFIG` is set to "true".
+The application will automatically use the in-cluster configuration provided by the underlying infrastructure.
+If you want to use an external configuration file, ensure that `USE_INCLUSTER_CONFIG` is set to "false" and provide the path to the configuration file using the `KUBECONFIG` environment variable.
+- The `KBASE_ADMIN_ROLE`, `CATALOG_ADMIN_ROLE`, and `SERVICE_WIZARD_ROLE` environment variables grant administrative rights within the application.
+Having at least one of these roles is required for performing administrative actions within service_wizard2.

+Ensure that all the required environment variables are properly set before running the application.

 # Code Review Request
 * Organization and directory structure of APP
 * Organization and directory structure of TESTS